oroinc/documentation/commerce/admin_guide/email/email_configuration.rst

 As an example, we have synchronized a Gmail mailbox with OroCRM, having previously turned on **access for less secure apps**.
 More details on how to synchronize your Gmail and turn on access for less secured apps can be found `here <https://support.google.com/mail/answer/7126229?hl=en&rd=2&visit_id=1-636180891016092253-2149088408#ts=1665018%2C1665144>`_  `and here <https://support.google.com/accounts/answer/6010255?hl=en>`_

 .. image:: /admin_guide/img/admin_emails/personabox_imap_smtp.jpg
+   :alt: Email synchronization settings configuration on the user level

 -  Click **Save Settings**.